maiatoday/ZePatch/README.md

    - Rebuild so KSP regenerates the patch registry.
 4. Preview and submit
    - Use the app’s UI to preview and export your patch design.
+   - Event staff will provide a USB stick, save your patch on the device.
-   - Event staff will convert and embroider it for you.
+   - Event staff will embroider your patch.

+[!TIP]
-Tip: Avoid tiny text and hairline strokes.
+Avoid tiny text and hairline strokes.
 Solid fills and thick lines stitch best.

 ## Project overview